AccessFayetteville provides numerous ways to stay informed about your local government.

 Fayetteville's efforts to apply hard surfaces to streets began in 1917.
 In 1918, Fayetteville's first streets were paved, including West Lafayette, Rollston, Highland, St. Charles, Ida and Dickson from St. Charles to Willow, as part of the West Lafayette Improvement District No. 1.
 In the next ten years, twenty-five miles were paved at a cost of $500,000.

 In 1937, Fayetteville residents approved a $20,000 bond issue to build an airfield that would eventually become Drake Field.
 In 1943, during World War II, the "White Hangar," as it came to be known, was built at Drake Field to provide a home for the University of Arkansas' College Training Detachment.
 War-time shortages of metal forced Fayetteville officials to think of a way to build a hangar using only wood.
 Henry George, an assistant City engineer, came up with a design that was used in its construction.
-The building later served as headquarters for Scheduled Skyways and in 1986 became home of the Arkansas Air Museum, which is not the Arkansas Air and Military Museum.
+The building later served as headquarters for Scheduled Skyways and in 1986 became home of the Arkansas Air Museum, which is now the Arkansas Air and Military Museum.
 The state's first commuter air service began on August 10, 1946.
 South Central Air Transport flew flights between Fayetteville and Little Rock.
 In 1947, Fayetteville's municipal airport was named in honor of Dr. Noah F. Drake, the person most responsible for acquiring land for Fayetteville's first airport, and the airport is recognized as the first Northwest Arkansas regional airport.

 Over the years, Fayetteville has experienced growth in ways other than population.
 In 1954, for example, the Fayetteville School District Board was the first in America's "Old South" to vote for integration of its high school.
 Fayetteville High School peacefully integrated in September of 1954, with elementary schools integrating in the 1960s.
 On June 4, 1962, on land donated by Gilbert Swanson, a new public library was dedicated on East Dickson Street.
-The building was designed by noted architect Warren Seagraves and named the Roberts Fulbright Library in honor of the successful newspapter owner and publisher, bank president, civic crusader and mother of long-time U.S. Senator J. W. Fulbright.
-In 1966, nearby Beaver Dam was completed by the U.S Army Corps of Engineers, this creating a reservior for power generation, flood control, and the area's water supply.
+The building was designed by noted architect Warren Seagraves and named the Roberta Fulbright Library in honor of the successful newspaper owner and publisher, bank president, civic crusader and mother of long-time U.S. Senator J. W. Fulbright.
+In 1966, nearby Beaver Dam was completed by the U.S Army Corps of Engineers, thus creating a reservior for power generation, flood control, and the area's water supply.
 In 1972, uptown Fayetteville's commerce area grew with the building of the Northwest Arkansas Mall in Fayetteville.
 In 1992, the Walton Arts Center opened in the popular entertainment district of Dickson Street, featuring Broadway shows and nationally-acclaimed performing artists.
-And, in 1997, the Downtown-Dickson Enhancement Project was established, helping to revitalize the downtown economy and furthering the entertainment district as a premiere hot spot for local and tourists.
+And, in 1997, the Downtown-Dickson Enhancement Project was established, helping to revitalize the downtown economy and furthering the entertainment district as a premiere hot spot for locals and tourists.

 - Credit for this brief history of Fayetteville, Arkansas, goes to the research, writing of Veronica Mobley and J. B. Hogan.